bobjacobsen/csc-exercises/CSC/GitBasics1/index.md

 EOF
 ```

-The "<code>git diff</code>" command will show you the changes.
+The `git diff` command will show you the changes.

-To control in detail what's being staged, use the "--patch" option on the <code>git add</code>
+To control in detail what's being staged, use the "--patch" option on the `git add`
 command (without --patch, it includes all the changes in the file).

 ```